aperim/constellix-hostip/README.md

 Set the forward and reverse DNS entries for a host with DNS services provided by Constellix.
 Supports IPv6 and IPv4.

+## Super Super Important

+As you will see below - this is a slow, very painful process.
+Constellix's API sucks.
+If you can use any other DNS hosting service - do it - don't waste your time here.
+If you are stuck with constellix (like we are) and you find this script useful - great.
+Please contact constellix and ask them to take their API seriously.

 ## Docker
 You can run this inside a docker container:
 ```bash